Jenny McCarthy Adds A Hilarious Twist To Quarantine Life With Husband Donnie

 During the clip, they said over and over “look at us,” ending with Donnie scowling at his wife’s legs.
 He then said, “who would have thought?” ending with “not me.”

-Donnie is a member of the boy band New Kids on the Block for over 36 years.
+Donnie has been a member of the boy band New Kids on the Block for over 36 years.
 He can also be seen as Danny Reagan on the CBS series Blue Bloods and is a partner alongside brothers Mark and Paul in the Walhberger’s hamburger chain of restaurants.
 Jenny is the host of her own eponymous Sirius XM radio show as well as a judge on Fox’s The Masked Singer.

-The couple, met in 2013 after Donnie guested on McCarthy’s VH1 program, The Jenny McCarthy Show.
+The couple met in 2013 after Donnie appeared on McCarthy’s VH1 program, The Jenny McCarthy Show.
 The two shared a flirtatious on-screen interaction that made it clear they had serious chemistry.
 The twosome would eventually marry on August 30, 2014.

-Fans of the happy couple appreciated their take on how they take tasks that are considered mundane and attempt to make their fans laugh as they complete them, showing that most celebrities indeed handle the everyday tasks of life the same way their fans do.
+Fans of the happy couple appreciated their take on mundane tasks and attempt to make fans laugh as they complete them, showing that most celebrities indeed handle the everyday duties of life the same way their fans do.

 “You two are having WAY too much fun in quarantine,” shared one follower.